marcvidalbadia/eaR/README.md

 PlotImage(PPs)
 ```

-You will get an image as follows,
+After running the code, you will get an image as follows,

 <div align="center">
  <img src="https://github.com/m-vidal/eaR/blob/main/PP.jpeg"></a><br>el